A polynomial associated with rooted trees and specific posets: Introduction and background

-\begin{defn} Let $e$ be an edge.
+Some of the properties of the polynomial $\Pp(T;x,y,z)$ are reminiscent of the Tutte polynomial.
+Let us briefly give some background for comparison.
+The Tutte polynomial $T(G;x,y)$ can be defined in two different ways: the first definition is recursive, in terms of deletion and contraction.

+\begin{defn} A \emph{loop} is an edge whose end vertices are the same, and a \emph{bridge} is an edge whose removal disconnects the component where it lies.
+Let $e$ be an edge of a graph.
 The \emph{deletion} $G\Ba e$ is the graph obtained from $G$ by removing $e$.
 The \emph{contraction} $G/e$ is the graph that results after contracting $e$ to a single vertex.
-Namely, the endvertices of $e$ are identified, while all other adjacencies remain the same. \end{defn}
+Namely, the end vertices of $e$ are identified, while all other adjacencies remain the same.
+The Tutte polynomial $T(G;x,y)$ satisfies the following axioms: \begin{itemize} \item If $E(G)=\emptyset$, then $T(G;x,y)=1$. \item If $e$ is a bridge, then $T(G;x,y)=xT(G\Ba e;x,y)$. \item If $e$ is a loop, then $T(G;x,y)=yT(G\Ba e;x,y)$. \item If $e$ is neither a bridge nor a loop, then